KieranBest/Final-Year-Project/Documentation.md

 Stakeholder expressed how viewing every single period of play could become problematic and overcomplicated to view, so dividing it into weeks and being able to select an amount of weeks or some form of selective capability could make viewing large amounts of data less complex.

-A feature that the stakeholder thought would be excellent would be to create a way for a teacher to view all students progress in one page, to enable a bar graph to be produced to see every students average hit against the amount of time they have practised in one graph.
+A feature that the stakeholder thought would be excellent would be to create a way for a teacher to view all students progress in 1 page, to enable a bar graph to be produced to see every students average hit against the amount of time they have practised in 1 graph.
 This graph could be arranged in ascending or descending order to make it easier to identify the less encouraged students.

 Many user interface features were brought up such as: